schollz/indeterminate-music/README.md

 ## Inspiration

 This project is inspired out what is possible with simple repetitive elements on the piano.
-I took a lot of inspriation from [Ólafur Arnalds](https://en.wikipedia.org/wiki/%C3%93lafur_Arnalds#re:member_(2018)), [Dan Tepfer](https://www.npr.org/2017/07/24/538677517/fascinating-algorithm-dan-tepfers-player-piano-is-his-composing-partner), and the minimal music style from [Philip Glass](https://en.wikipedia.org/wiki/Philip_Glass#1967%E2%80%931974:_Minimalism:_From_Strung_Out_to_Music_in_12_Parts).
+I took a lot of inspriation from [Ólafur Arnalds](https://en.wikipedia.org/wiki/%C3%93lafur_Arnalds#re:member_(2018)), [Dan Tepfer](https://www.npr.org/2017/07/24/538677517/fascinating-algorithm-dan-tepfers-player-piano-is-his-composing-partner), the minimal music style from [Philip Glass](https://en.wikipedia.org/wiki/Philip_Glass#1967%E2%80%931974:_Minimalism:_From_Strung_Out_to_Music_in_12_Parts), and the experimental compositioning by [Christian Wolff](http://www.paristransatlantic.com/magazine/interviews/wolff.html).

 ## Credits